karimelmel/karimelmel.github.io/_posts/2022-08-15-first-glance-at-defender-easm-through-arm.markdown

 My first discovery while starting to use Azure after 5 years is that Bicep is now the way to go for efficiently writing Infrastructure as Code (IAC), and I had the perfect case to learn exactly how extensible it can be.

-I made sure to update my CLI and Bicep installation, where and learned that it did not have linter support for EASM, which is fair.
+I made sure to update my CLI and Bicep installation, where I learned that it does not have linter support for EASM, which is fair.
 Nor does it have CLI support yet from what I could find in the reference.

 # Discovering resource provider and deploying